Golf Handicaps Decoded

 Course Handicaps

-The graph may seem a bit intimidating at first, but is quite easy to use.
-The first step is to find your handicap along the bottom of the graph.
-The second is to calculate what differential line you are.
+The graph and table may seem a bit intimidating at first, but both are quite easy to use.
+The first step is to find your course handicap along the bottom of the graph (or top of the table).
+The second is to calculate what differential line you are (or net differential row, in the case of the table).
 The differential lines are the horizontal lines that run from 0 to negative 10 up the right side of the graph.
 Your differential line is calculated using the following formula:

 You then follow the differential line horizontally until the position on the graph marked by your handicap.
 The vertical position of the differential line at that point corresponds to the odds of shooting the score (e.g. 5 to 1, 80 to 1 or 500 to 1).
 Also note that the scale is not linear, but that the distance from 1 to 10 is the same as from 10 to 100.
 You can find more specific odds by looking at the tick marks on the side of the graph, which show the levels for 2-9, 20-90, & 200-900.